Intraocular Lens Implants

 Toric IOLs For Astigmatism

-Drs.
-Larson, Sarkos and Iyengar, Chicago cataract surgery experts and comprehensive ophthalmologists are pleased to offer Alcon’s Toric IOL for Astigmatism correction after cataract surgery.
+Dr. Larson and Dr. Sarkos, Chicago cataract surgery experts and comprehensive ophthalmologists are pleased to offer Alcon’s Toric IOL for Astigmatism correction after cataract surgery.
 The recent advancements in Intraocular Lens (IOL) technology have now made it possible to provide an effective solution for patients that have astigmatism.
 Until recently, patients that were IOL candidates and had astigmatism, had no option built into the lens, that would correct the astigmatism aspect of their visual condition.
 Surgeons would typically perform refractive surgery or LASIK after the insertion of an IOL to correct the complete visual picture.
 If patients did not have astigmatism correction after IOL implantation then contacts or glasses would be required to deal with the astigmatism.
 With advancements in the optics of IOLs the manufacturers have now been able to accommodate for astigmatism.

 LASIK Self Evaluation Test